 - Who? – Identify the important parties of the release.
 This will mostly include your company and the product.

 - What? – Ascertain what uniqueness this press release focuses on.
 In short, what is so unique about the story you are looking to send out?

 - Why? – Why should anyone bother reading your press release?
 In short, identify why anyone should care.

-- Where? – Inform on where this story is happening especially when a geographical location makes your story even more attractive.
+- Where? – Inform readers about where this story is happening especially when your geographical location makes your story even more attractive.

 - When? – Identify when this story is happening.